ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.29 =
+* Fix for PHP warning if categories are set to be displayed in list order and no included categories are specified

 = 6.0.28 =
 * Fix to category drop-down list so that it does not show excluded categories when showing one category at a time